-We have some reinsurance arrangements in place on a small number of older products.
-None of these arrangements are material.
+We have some reinsurance arrangements in place on a small number of older products and Home Protector which is currently open to new business.
+None of these arrangements are material in 2023.
 They have been ignored in the valuation.
+In November 2023 the Society entered in to a new arrangement with Munich Re.
+The contingent advance claim received and the reinsurance premiums due on the business in scope of the treaty, have been included within the valuation.